jfarbowitz/media_alps/setting_up.md

 ```
 Now press enter.
 This should start the installation process for the Xcode command line tools.
 Alternatively, you can download the complete Xcode package from the Mac App Store.
 Just search for Xcode.

 3. Install Homebrew.
 This is a package manager that will allow you to easily install all of the software necessary for this workshop.
-To install Homebrew paste this command into your Terminal and press enter to run it.
+To install Homebrew, copy and paste the command below into your Terminal and press enter to run it.
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```